Getting insights on publication analytics performance

 • Products added to favorites or to the shopping list = When using the Favorites feature or the Shopping List feature, the table with Product details will also include the number of times each product was added to either of these lists.

 • Links Clicked = Actions that take the user to a location outside the publication.
-Link clicks include Link hotspots, the Product hotspot's call to action button (or Product hotspots clicks when configured to open the Webshop URL on click), the Home button, and the external link assigned to the Promotional banner.
+Link clicks include Link hotspots, the Product hotspot's call to action button (or Product hotspot clicks when configured to open the Webshop URL on click), the Home button, and the external link assigned to the Promotional banner.

 • Device Overview = Publication opens per platform (mobile, desktop, and tablet).